we spread the wilD

 Weaving nature into New Yorkers' everyday lives

-In 2015, we raised $40,404 from 581 people around the world to launch PopUP Forest using a Kickstarter campaign.
-Our ideas inspired people around the globe, from Singapore to London to Lima, Peru, starting a global conversation about nature in cities.
+We raised $40,404 from 581 people around the world for our PopUP Forest launch on Kickstarter.
+Our ideas inspired people around the globe to define their city differently - from Singapore to London to Lima, Peru.
+We started a global conversation about re-wilding nature in cities.
 PopUP Forest received world-wide media coverage, including CBS News TV, Paris Metro, and German public radio.

-The idea is to repurpose green material from our pop-up projects to create pockets of nature on city blocks to connect New Yorkers to nature.
+Repurposed green materials from our pop-up projects are used to create pockets of nature on city blocks to connect wildlife and humans.

-This model will be used to replicate and scale similar efforts in other cities around the world, connecting community to nature and promoting local policy initiatives.
-These global PopUP Forests (or PopUP Fynbos or Savanna, etc.) will differ from city to city, reflecting the communities they represent.
+This model will be used to replicate and scale similar efforts in other cities around the world.
+Activations will look different in every city to reflect the communities they represent.
+All PopUPs will connect the local community to nearby nature and promote ecological education, green design and policy initiatives.
 Our team will guide and support participants through our framework for activation and engagement with local government, citizens, and organizations.
-With planning currently underway, activations run from January through December 2020 in cities big and small.
-Engagement period runs through June 2023.
 Join us!